 Papas arrugadas are generally served with mojo – another highlight on Lanzarote.
 I first discovered mojo when I visited Gran Canaria a couple of years ago and loved it.

-Mojo is a sauce that is served with bread, potatoes, fish and well pretty much everything on Lanzarote.
+Mojo is a sauce that is served with bread, potatoes, fish and, well, pretty much everything on Lanzarote.
 Most restaurants will have their own version.
 Mojo is generally available as red or green and its base is peppers and garlic.

 Of course, you should enjoy as much mojo as you can whilst in Lanzarote.
 I also highly recommend popping into one of the local supermarkets and buying mojo in its spice form to take home.
-It is a brilliant marinade for meat and fish or an addition to most sauces/casseroles etc.
+It is a brilliant marinade for meat and fish or addition to most sauces/casseroles etc.

 And then there is the fish.
 The fresh fish in Lanzarote is outstanding.
 I generally ordered fish of the day for most meals.
 Most restaurants will serve the fish whole, fillet it for you and add in some wrinkled potatoes.